 This cold tomato soup is said to have originally come from Mesopotamia and landed in Cordoba which is now considered it’s “hometown.”
 Like many foods from this region, it really is very simple using ingredients that are easily accessible and/or food items that might otherwise go to waste.

 Because the ingredients are so simple it’s important to have really good things to start with.
-Use the best quality olive oil you can and the tastiest tomatoes – this is what will go a long way in creating a memorable dish.
+Use the best quality olive oil you can and the tastiest tomatoes – this is what will go a long way in creating a memorable dish, whether it’s a cold Spanish soup or any other culinary creation.

 A final note, the texture of this Andalusian tomato and bread soup should be a bit thick and not watery.
 The bread will help make this consistency but adding too much olive oil or trying to add water to thin it out will change the consistency.

 Once you have the base mastered you can play with the topping ingredients.
-You could even make a salmorejo topping bar for your next party!
+You could even make a salmorejo topping bar for your next party, featuring the delightful flavors of Andalusian soup.

 A popular tomato based cold soup that is eaten during summer months.